How Large an Isopod Colony Can Become

 • 100+ individuals within a few months

-• Several hundred individuals within a year
+• Several hundred within a year

-• Thousands of individuals in large, established colonies
+• Thousands in large, mature enclosures

 Factors That Influence Colony Size